veragluscevic/dmdd/README.rst

 Attribution
 -----------

-If you use this code in your research, please use the following BibTex citation::
+If you use this code in your research, for now please cite this page; ASCL ID is pending. citation::